 What to Cover with 4Runner Performance Mods?

-Problems with Performance
+Problems with Power

-- Bigger Tires means Less Horsepower?
+- Do bigger Tires mean Less Horsepower?

 - Magnuson Supercharger